Béla Linder: Establishment of Serbian–Hungarian Baranya–Baja Republic, fleeing abroad

 After the collapse of the Hungarian Soviet Republic, he joined the Socialist Party, and on 23 September 1920 he became the mayor of Pécs.
 At this time Pécs was still occupied by the Serb army, even though there was a valid border agreement with Entente.

 Later he was the leader of the Pécs-Baranya Republic and on 14 August 1921 of the Baranya–Baja Serbian–Hungarian Republic.
 The latter republic was upheld for eight days, and its president was painter Petar Dobrović.

 When the Serb troops left the Baranya region for Yugoslavia on 14 August 1921, Linder joined them.

 His remembrance

 Linder lived in Yugoslavia till his death.
-The Kingdom of Serbs, Croats and Slovenes and Josip Broz Tito's Yugoslavia honoured him for his activities between 1918 and 1919, and he received state funeral and an honorary tomb in Belgrade.
+The Kingdom of Serbs, Croats and Slovenes and Josip Broz Tito's Yugoslavia honoured him for his activities in the unilateral self-disarmament of the Hungarian WW1 Honvéd army and for his role in the foundation of the Baranya–Baja Serbian–Hungarian Republic between 1918 and 1919, and he received state funeral and an honorary tomb in Belgrade.

 However, Hungarians condemn him as he had a significant part in the borders of the Republic of Hungary being set disadvantageously at the Treaty of Trianon and Hungary had no armies to counter the inordinate demands of the Little Entente.